The Pitman Vegetarian Hotel: History

+In 2023, MP DevCo, a joint venture between developers Regal Property Group and Trigram Properties, bought the building from the city council to build a 156-bedroom hotel the property owners estimated to open in 2025.

+Pitman Health Food Co.

 The same proprietor ran the Pitman Health Food Co. (also called Pitman Reform Food Stores) at Aston Brook Street, Birmingham, advertising in 1909 as "The Largest Health Food Dealers in the World".
 Selling direct and by mail order, it manufactured meat-free products including Pitman Sea-Side Paste, Pitman Savoury Nut Meat, Nuto Cream, Brazose Meat, Vigar Extract, Vegsal Soups and Fruitarian Cakes and wafers.
 It also sold cooking utensils such as the Pitman Steam Cooker, a multilevel boiler and steamer.

 Mahatma Gandhi is known to have received jars of Nuto Cream and Nuto Cream Soup from the company.